 Toys for Building and Related Materials

-are all excellent toys for this age.
+Building is an excellent activity for developing hand-eye coordination, early math skills, and problem-solving skills.
+Blocks, Duplo’s, and Magna-Tiles are all excellent toys for this age.
 The best thing about any of these choices is that they will grow with your child.
 Young toddlers will bang them together and put them in and out of things, much like infants, but preschoolers will build castles with those very same materials.
 All along the way, your child will be developing important skills.
-Consider also including some trucks, Little People
+Consider also including some trucks, Little People, pretend animals or trains in a basket nearby the building toys.
+As your child progresses through the toddler period, these will gradually get integrated into play together and offer more opportunities for imagination and language development.
+Here are some suggestions:

-Toys for Creating
+Creative Toys for Toddlers

-Art materials are an important part of play starting in the toddler years.
-Crayons, markers, bingo dabbers, stickers and more offer opportunities to develop fine motor skills, learn about color, and develop creative expression.
 My favorite art material for young toddlers is Dot Art Markers or Bingo Dabbers.
 They are washable, easy to use, and produce brilliant colors.
 If you aren’t comfortable with having them out and available at all times, put them on a shelf or in a cabinet nearby and make sure to pull out an art invitation at least a few times a week for your toddler.
+Find here: United States | Canada | United Kingdom

 One of my favorite milestones of the toddler age is the beginnings of pretend play.
 Most toddlers will start by imitating their parents.
 They will enjoy pretending to cook, talk on a cell phone, care for a baby, or do the other jobs they see parents and caregivers doing daily.
 At this age, pretend props and play will be simple.
 Some perfect pretend toys for this age include; bags or old purses, old hats, play food, old cell phones with batteries removed, and baby dolls.